juanmera/xmr-stak/doc/tuning.md

 The layout of the hash scratchpad memory can be changed for each GPU with the option `strided_index` in `amd.txt`.
 Try to change the value from the default `true` to `false`.

-## CPU Backend

-By default the CPU backend can be tuned in the config file `cpu.txt`

 ### Choose Value for `low_power_mode`